315 Days Traveling Round the World

 Our visit to Thailand was incredible.
 Bangkok is a cosmopolitan city with excellent infrastructure, good food and interesting sites.
 We had to watch out for tuk-tuk scammers but other than that no problems.
 Ayutthaya, Kanchanaburi, and Chiang Rai were all unique visits that added to the wonder of the country.
 The highlight, and another bucket list activity, was the Chiang Mai Lantern Festival – another not to be missed.

 Chiang Mai – Ice Cream and the Lantern Festival

 Chiang Rai – Laundry and the White Temple

 Live from Bangkok in the Land of Smiles

 Bangkok (One night or more)

-Our brief weekend in Singapore was highly enjoyable to reacquaint with Western style civilization.
-English was spoken frequently and the standard of living was very high.
-The highlight was Canadian pizza and the visit to the botanical gardens.
+Our brief weekend in Singapore was highly enjoyable and reacquainted us with Western style civilization and infrastructure.
+English was widely spoken and the standard of living was high.
+Our highlight was Canadian pizza and a visit to the botanical gardens.

-Italy was loved by everyone!
-The food, the buildings, the history, the sunshine, the cooler temperatures and the friendly people made it a memorable trip that was simply too short.
-It is on the list to visit again.
+Everyone loved Italy!
+The food, buildings, history, sunshine, cooler temperatures and friendly people made it a memorable trip that was simply too short.
+It is on our long list of countries to explore more.

-With the “repositioning cruise” we made two stops in Spanish territory: Barcelona and Santa Cruz de Tenerife.
-The visit to Barcelona was too short to really take in the sites and appreciate them.
-Santa Cruz was wonderful and deserves the moniker, eternal spring.
+The repositioning cruise allowed us two stops in Spanish territory: Barcelona and Santa Cruz de Tenerife.
+Our time in Barcelona was too short to really take in many sites, let alone appreciate them.
+Santa Cruz was wonderful and deserves the moniker of Eternal Spring.
 We are looking forward to a visit to Spain in the future.

 We visited the port of Casablanca and it was not what we were expecting.
 It is worth a visit but it leaves you with the sense of a dusty under-developed city that needs some greater investment.